mimi329/R-cheat-sheet/README.md

 cbind(b, a) # change the order of binding rbind(m, c(1,2,3)) #r stands for row

-#if you don't want it to be filled by rows
+#if you don't want it to be filled by columns
 m <- matrix(1:6, 6, 4, byrow = TRUE)

 #create a super random matrix